FRINXrepo/docs-public/_posts/2016-08-31-using-the-frinx-api-bundle.md

 This displays the current Karaf distribution version.
 For example:

-By REST (as GET). (username: admin password: admin).
+By REST (as POST). (username: admin password: admin).
 This can be done in Postman.

     http://[host]:[port]/restconf/operations/installer:show-version